C4dynamics/C4dynamics/docs/source/programs/index.rst

   :header-rows: 0

   * - `6DOF <dof6sim.ipynb>`_
-    - Six degrees of freedom simulation of a missile pursuing a target.
+    - Six degrees of freedom simulation of a missile pursuing a target